Skip to content

 DateFormat Format for date values (ISO-8601 by default) JSON Source No

-multiline Indicates if the JSON contains multiline data JSON Source No false
+Multiline Indicates if the JSON contains Multiline data JSON Source No false

 TIP